milch/twitch-ios-plugin-bin/README.md

 ###Integration
 TwitchKit enables you to embed a list of live channels, play live broadcasts and authenticate Twitch users in your iOS app with minimal effort.

 To add TwitchKit to your project, simply drop TwitchKit.framework and TwitchKit.bundle into the Frameworks section of your project in Xcode.

+If you are using Cocoapods, simply add `pod 'TwitchKit'` to your Podfile.

 Then, include the TwitchKit header file and invoke the presentStreamListForGameTitle:mode: with the name of your game:

 `#import <TwitchKit/TwitchKit.h>`